MaksimOstr/paint/Readme.md

 **Paint Together** is a real-time collaborative drawing application that lets you create a room and invite your friends.
 If you prefer drawing solo, you can do that too!

 🛠 Tech Stack
-Frontend: Next js, TypeScript.
+Frontend:
+Next.js, TypeScript

-Backend: Nest js, TypeScript, WebSockets.
+Backend:
+Nest.js, TypeScript, WebSockets

-Database: PostgreSQL.
+Database:
+PostgreSQL

-ORM: Prisma.
+ORM:
+Prisma

+Storage:
-Storage: AWS S3.
+AWS S3

+Authentication:
-Authentication: JWT with refresh tokens.
+JWT with refresh tokens

 ## 🚀 Getting Started